Which of these sentiments do you agree with?

 - The landlord assumes the financial/liability risks associated with multiple tenants sharing a space.

-- Important amenities (i.e. photocopying, high-speed internet, beverages) are often included in cost.
+- Important amenities (i.e. photocopying, high-speed internet, beverages) are often included.

 - Flexible month-to-month payment agreements make it easy to upsize or downsize quickly.